kristenmarie/ecommerce_refactor/README.md

 * Product price allows other than whole dollar amounts for admin product creating (for example 3.99).
 * Product validations have been added.
 * Added password validations to ensure a user's password is sufficiently complex.
+* Add admin links to navbar so admins can easily add, update and delete products.
+* Added Paperclip for product image upload.

 ## Setup/Installation Requirements